jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-It does not matter how slowly you go as long as you do not stop.
+All this modern technology just makes people try to do everything at once.
-- Confucius
+- Bill Watterson

-Updated on: [7/8/2024]
+Updated on: [7/9/2024]
 <!-- #quoteEnd -->
 </pre>